sarraayush/CartConnect/README.md

 ## API Documentation

-For detailed information on how to use the API endpoints, refer to the [API Documentation](./API_DOCUMENTATION.md).
+For detailed information on how to use the API endpoints, refer to the [API Documentation](./Ecommerce_api_documentation.pdf).

 ## Contributing

 Contributions are welcome!
 If you find any issues or would like to add new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](./LICENSE).